-R is a fast growing open source programming language and free environment that specializes in statistical computing and graphics representation.
+R is a fast growing open-source programming language and free environment that specializes in statistical computing and graphical representation.
 It is supported by the R Foundation for Statistical Computing and mainly used by statisticians and data miners for developing statistical software and performing data analysis.

-This tutorial will teach you how to install R on an CentOS 7 and how to install R packages from the official Comprehensive R Archive Network (CRAN).
+This tutorial will teach you how to install R on CentOS 7 and how to install R packages from the official Comprehensive R Archive Network (CRAN) .

 Ensure that you have met the following prerequisites before continuing with this tutorial:

 - Your system has at least 1G of RAM.
 Otherwise, you can create a swap file .